codemastersolutions/commitzero/README.md

 - Update integration tests when documented behavior changes.
 - Node version notes remain accurate.

-## Publishing (maintainers)

-- Package is scoped as `@codemastersolutions/commitzero`.
-- Scoped packages require an npm organization for the scope (`@codemastersolutions`).
-Ensure the org exists and your account has publish rights.
-- Set `publishConfig.access` to `public` (already configured).
-- In CI, provide `NPM_TOKEN` with publish permission to the package/org.
-The workflow uses `NODE_AUTH_TOKEN` from this secret.
-- Releases run only after a PR to `main` is merged; versioning and `npm publish` are handled in the GitHub Actions workflow.
 ### Removing hooks

 - On uninstall, CommitZero attempts to remove its managed block from Git hooks automatically.